 Our customers can use our products to collect, use, process and store information regarding their transactions with their customers.
 Federal, state and foreign government bodies and agencies have been increasingly adopting new laws and regulations regarding the collection, use, processing, storage and disclosure of such information obtained from consumers and individuals.
 In addition to government regulatory activity, privacy advocacy groups and the technology industry and other industries may consider various new, additional or different self-regulatory standards that may place additional burdens directly on our customers and target customers, and indirectly on us.
-Our products are expected to be capable of use by our customers in compliance with such laws and regulations may adversely impact our business, and failure to enable our products to comply with such laws and regulations could lead to significant fines and penalties imposed by regulators, as well as claims by our customers or third parties.
+Our products are expected to be capable of use by our customers in compliance with such laws and regulations.
+The functional and operational requirements and costs of compliance with such laws and regulations could lead to significant fines and penalties imposed by regulators, as well as claims by our customers or third parties.
 Additionally, all of these domestic and international legislative and regulatory initiatives could adversely affect our customers' ability or desire to collect, use, process and store shipment logistics information, which could reduce demand for our products.